All the Adrenal and Thyroid tests can be found here in the shop.

 You can now also do the DUTCH test.
 This stands for Dried Urine Test for Complete Hormones.
 The difference here is that they measure using dried urine samples and include several metabolites which can give you more information, for example, on more hidden adrenal issues.

-Check out the adrenal stress profile test, the comprehensive adrenal test which checks SIgA levels too (often low after chronic stress and makes your immunity poor), the DUTCH test if you want a deeper look, or if you want to test the link between your adrenals and thyroid, look at the adrenal-thyroid test.
-That said, I always prefer a Thyroid Plus with a separate adrenal testt if you can as you get a lot more info to work with.
+Check out the adrenal stress profile test, the comprehensive adrenal test which checks SIgA levels too (often low after chronic stress and makes your immunity poor) or the DUTCH test if you want a deeper look.

 Read the full Adrenal and Thyroid testing Overview and Q&A here.

 Adrenal Fatigue is the state at which the Adrenal Glands may be unable to perform at their optimal levels of hormone and steroidal production.